 Inclusion: Beyond representation

-Today's understanding of inclusion is more than just passive representation.
+Inclusion efforts today go beyond passive representation; they actively promote decision-making that values diverse perspectives and voices from underrepresented groups.
 Inclusion activities proactively ensure every team member is heard, valued, and respected to feel supported in bringing their authentic selves to work.

 Inclusion activities and efforts are more than just giving a seat at the leadership table to women of color, for example.
 It's about ensuring they get as much time to speak and share as anyone else, and their opinions are given the same weight within decision-making processes.